-- One third of BC's poor children, or 50,280 children, are under the age of six.
-Young children had a poverty rate of 18.5% in 2015. - One third of BC children are entering Kindergarten vulnerable or behind in at least one area of their development - social, emotional, cognitive, communications or physical. - BC ranks well below the 1% of GDP benchmark for investment in early childhood education and care.
+- One third of BC's poor children, or 47,830 children, are under the age of six.
+Young children had a poverty rate of 17.5% in 2019. - One third of BC children are entering Kindergarten vulnerable or behind in at least one area of their development - social, emotional, cognitive, communications or physical.